6 ways to be enchanted by Vienna

 Kerry Walker is a Wales-based travel writer and author.
 Kerry specialises in Wales, Central and Southern Europe.
 She regularly writes for The Telegraph and National Geographic Traveller among others.
 She's also authored/co-authored over 20 travel guides.
 Kerry's a qualified translator, avid photographer and lover of mountains and remote destinations.

-Posted on Tuesday 22nd February 2022 in: City Culture Europe
+Article updated on Sunday 22nd September 2024 in: City Culture Europe

 Back to top